Emotional Affairs: Cheating Without Sex

 If you are reading this, there’s a chance you already feel like you are having an emotional affair.
 The problem is that an emotional affair can be hard to define.
 Here are a few signs that may show you it’s time to re-evaluate that extramarital friendship.

 For starters, you have withdrawn from your partner.
 They don’t excite you like they once did, and you simply don’t feel as though you have much in common with them.
-Intimacy, either sexually or emotionally, may have stopped and you may find yourself anticipating when you will see or communicate with your friend again.
+Intimacy, either sexually or emotionally, may have stopped, and you may find yourself anticipating when you will see or communicate with your friend again.
 You may become preoccupied with daydreaming about your friend more often and wish you were with them during the times you are with your spouse.
+If your friend becomes the first person you turn to for sharing news or seeking support, this could be a sign that emotional intimacy is crossing boundaries.

-Similarly, if you notice that your partner seems withdrawn and uninterested, they are spending more time on their phone texting or emailing, spending more time on their appearance, or seems to be hiding something, they might be having an emotional affair.
+Similarly, if you notice that your partner seems withdrawn and uninterested, is spending more time on their phone texting or emailing, paying closer attention to their appearance, or seems to be hiding something, they might be having an emotional affair.
+Increased or secretive use of social media to communicate with the other person can also be a warning sign.

 Protect Your Marriage

 Regardless of who is cheating, both of you in the relationship need to work together to save and protect it from future harm.
-Marriage and relationships are hard work, so if you want to make yours last, you need to put in the effort.
-Nurture your marriage.
+Marriage and relationships are hard work, so if you want to make yours last, you need to put in the effort by nurturing your marriage.
 Be thoughtful, and respectful, and regularly say “I love you.”

 How to Get Help

-Beyond filling your free time with engaging activities, new thoughts, and quality time with your spouse, you may need to seek the help of a professional counselor to completely heal after an emotional affair.
-A licensed therapist can help you address the affair, guide you throughout the healing process, and help you to repair your relationship.
+Beyond filling your free time with engaging activities, new thoughts, and quality time with your spouse, you may need to seek the help of a professional counselor to heal after an emotional affair.
+A licensed therapist can assist you in addressing the affair, guide you throughout the healing process, and help you to repair your relationship.

 Sources